seL4/microkit/docs/manual.md

 Microkit will produce a raw binary file by default, so when using U-Boot run the following command:

     => go 0x30000000

+## Radxa Rock3b {#rock3b}

+Support is available for the Radxa Rock3b platform which is based on the Rockchip rk3568 SoC.

+Since the platform relies on some closed-source binary blobs for first stage bootloader and then ARM's TrustZone A, we need to compile the U-Boot including these images.
+Detailed instructions on how to do that are avalilable [here](https://docs.sel4.systems/Hardware/rock3b.html).

+Once the proper U-Boot image is in place, you can simply load the `loader.img` on the board and run it like that (this is assuming you have the TFTP server set up):

+    => tftp 0x02000000 loader.img
+    => go 0x02000000

+For more booting options, please refer to the seL4 [board setup guide](https://docs.sel4.systems/Hardware/rock3b.html).

 ## Pine64 Star64 {#star64}